reactioncommerce/meteor-security/README.md

 ## Details

+* Simply adding this package to your app does not affect your app security in any way.
+Only calling `Security.applyRule` for a collection will affect your app security.
 * If you have not called `Security.applyRule` for a collection, nothing is allowed (assuming you have removed the `insecure` package).
-* One you call `Security.applyRule` for a collection for the first time, everything is allowed unless it's prevented by the rules you've applied.
+* Once you call `Security.applyRule` for a collection for the first time, everything is allowed unless it's prevented by the rules you've applied.
 * Rules are additive.
 It is fine and often necessary to apply more than one rule to the same collection.
 As you do so, write access to that collection becomes more and more strict.
+* You can mix 'n' match `Security.applyRule` with normal `allow/deny` functions, but keep in mind that your `allow` functions will have no effect if you've called `Security.applyRule` for the same collection.

 ## Contributing